kemitchell/square-one-forms/confidentiality-ip.md

 ## Return and Destruction

-When your work with the company ends, or when the company asks you to in writing, you agree to promptly:
+When your work with the company ends, and whenever the company asks you to in writing:

-- return any physical materials containing _Confidential Information_ that the company asks you to return or asked you to return when provided
+- You agree to promptly return any physical materials containing _Confidential Information_ that the company asks for.

-- destroy all other materials containing _Confidential Information_
+- You agree to promptly destroy all other materials containing _Confidential Information_

 ## After Termination